What Is a Minimum Viable Product (MVP)?

 The next step in building an MVP is to identify definitive areas of the market where your product or service can solve specific problems or improve upon current solutions.

-You can start by asking yourself, “what problems is my idea solving,” but to successfully complete this step, you really need to understand your target market and take on their perspective.
+You can start by asking yourself, “what problems is my business idea solving,” but to successfully complete this step, you really need to understand your target market and take on their perspective.

 What problems or pain points are most important to your target market?
 And, why and how would your target market use your solution?